On the left side of the Preferences dialog window you can see a thematic

 If your proxy requires authentication enable this option.

 - Consider products as spatially compatible, if their geo-locations differ less than

-This value affects the product compatibility check performed by the band math tool.
+This value affects the product compatibility check performed by the band maths tool.

 The check is performed in order to decide which bands from which products can be used as

-data source in a band math expression.
+data source in a band maths expression.
 The value must be given in degrees.
 Use small values,

 e.g. 0.0001 degrees, to perform a high accuracy check.
 This will ensure that products completely overlap

 VISAT uses an image coordinate system whose origin (x=0, y=0) is the upper left corner of the

 upper left pixel.
 Image X-coordinates increase to the right, Y-values increase downwards.

 The center of the pixel in the origin is then located at (x=0.5, y=0.5).